nguyenquanghungktmt/Python-crawl-data-tool/README.md

 This tool uses Python Selenium to crawl data of stock and price from website https://banggia.hnx.vn/.
 Each stock includes data as code, reference price, ceiling price, floor price, min price, max price, average price.

-After that, all data is exported into 2 file formats, json and csv.
+After that, all data is exported into 1 file formats csv.
+And all dât is saved to database

 ## Main features